197

 Truly, we live happily,

-We shall be nourished by |joy::heartfelt or intense joy, feeling of love, rapture lit. lovely feeling [pīti]|,
+we shall be nourished by |joy::heartfelt or intense joy, feeling of love, rapture lit. lovely feeling [pīti]|,

-like the |radiant gods::a class of gods in the pure abodes [ābhassarā + devā]|.
+like the |radiant gods::effulgent deities; a class of Brahma gods [ābhassarā + devā]|.

 201